 If you do not cooperate then on to the Local Juvenile Court where your child’s driving license will be revoked and can lead to a fine of up to $2500.

 This is all the last case scenario.
 No one, including you as a parent, or the school or courts wants it to go this far.
 If you are in constant contact with the school, it won’t escalate this far.

 Get the School on Board

-As I say, everyone wants your child to be in school.
+As I say, everyone wants their child to be in school.
 There is a difference between truancy and school refusal.
 Truancy is caused by boredom, lack of ambition, and being behind in schoolwork.
 Kids that play truant generally leave the house for school.

 Meet up with friends and cause mischief for the day, or worse, involvement in criminal activity, drug taking, or shoplifting.